thtran97/CDCL-based-SAT-Solver/README.md

 # CDCL-based SAT Solver

 This repo includes my implementations for solving SAT problems as well as its variants.
 The core idea is firsly to (re)implement complete search algorithms.
-In particular, this code repository will mainly focus on CDCL solver based on the basic DPLL solver.
+In particular, this code repository will mainly focus on CDCL (Conflict-driven Clause Learning) solver based on the basic DPLL solver.

 All implementations will be coded in Python.